sonic-net/SONiC/doc/system-telemetry/reboot-cause.md

 ""
 ```

-The example shows the output of `show reboot-history` and the previous reboot cause stored in state-DB in addition to the last reboot-cause.
+The example shows the output of `show reboot-cause history` and the previous reboot cause stored in state-DB in addition to the last reboot-cause.
 ```
-admin@sonic:~$ show reboot-history
-name                 cause        time                          user    comment
+admin@sonic:~$ show reboot-cause history name                 cause        time                          user    comment
 -------------------  -----------  ----------------------------  ------  ---------
 2020_10_09_04_53_58  warm-reboot  Fri Oct  9 04:51:47 UTC 2020  admin